sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

 ## Everybody says C is bad for string handling

-What "they" usually mean is that you have to do a "lot of work" to handle strings in C, as there is no real string abstraction in C.
-There's just a convention, codified by the string literals and the standard libray, that an array of `char`s that ends with the `NUL` character (`'\0'`) is a string.
+What "everybody" mean is that you have to do a "lot of work" to handle strings in C, as there is no real string abstraction in C.  There's just a convention, codified by the standard library, that an array of `char`s that ends with the `NUL` character (`'\0'`) is a "string".

 This is a problem, but, a lot of times, one doesn't need to "jump through hoops" to handle strings in C. One just needs to take care.